mattgwagner/mattgwagner/cv.md

 #### Roles & Responsibilities

 * Lead development reviews and architecture planning for future scaling
-* Restructured data access layer library and implemented dstributed caching using Redis to improve performance
+* Restructured data access layer library and implemented distributed caching using Redis to improve performance
-* Analyzed metrics and profiler output to optimize code paths and improve response times 25% over 20+ million requests per week
+* Analysed metrics and profiler output to optimize code paths and improve response times 25% over 20+ million requests per week
 * Built automated build and deployment system that resulted in a 10x increase in developer productivity and mean time to production
 * Developed interview questions in order to screen engineering applicants
 * Implemented distributed error logging mechanism to aid production debugging
 * Developed job queue and scheduled jobs to manage integration processing service in primary data integration system
+* Produced OpenTrack.net, open source library available on GitHub and NuGet for interacting with third-party STAR-based web service

 ### U.S. Army, Florida Army National Guard
 **MOS 13A, Field Artillery** - September, 2011 - Present